 A-levels are extremely harder than the GCSE.
 It’s challenging because you might understand one subject more easily while having trouble with another, which can seriously affect your grade.
 If you find GCSE chemistry challenging then you must not choose to do A-level chemistry.
 Your GCSE is just a base that prepares you for your A-level.
 A-level chemistry, as already discussed, will involve various advanced concepts that you will be studying.

 Your A-level will involve the various branches of Chemistry that you will need to recall and remember during your exam times.
 Thus if you love to study Chemistry then you can choose A-level chemistry.
-Furthermore, you must know the difference between GCSE and A-level.
-For GCSE you will need to give only two exams and for A-level, as already discussed you will be giving three exams.
 However, if you fail any one of the exams, you can always retake it.
-It is also important to know how hard it is to A-level Further Maths when compared to GCSE.
+You may also retake them as many times as you want, there is no restriction in taking them multiple times.

 How much independent study do you need to do during your A-level Chemistry compared to GCSE?